Gaurav-Vish/BFProject1/README.md

 # BFProject1
 Business Forensic Project 1

-- Our data includes fish capture and aquaculture production for United States from 1960 to 2016.
-Considering the data, we plan to forecast the number of fishes that needs to be captured and cultivated through aquaculture to suffice the needs in United States.
+- Our data includes fish capture and aquaculture production for the United States from 1960 to 2016.
+Considering the data, we plan to forecast the number of fishes that need to be captured and cultivated through aquaculture to suffice the needs in the United States.

-- We plan to do a short forecast for next 3 years.
+- We plan to do a short forecast for the next 3 years.

 - We plan to split the data into train and test data.
 After applying certain algorithms and comparing the error, we can measure the accuracy of the forecast.